SiAna00/SiAna00/README.md

 Junior UX/UI designer & a self-taught web developer

 🔥 Interested in web development and UX/UI design.
 Passionate about creating intuitive and inclusive user experiences in digital products.\
-🎨 Skilled in UX design principles and front-end web development.\
+🎨 Skilled in UX design principles and web development.\
 🌱 Constantly learning and improving through self-study and practice.\
 🤝 I’m looking to collaborate on web app development projects\
 👩 Pronouns: she/her